- For graduates of the Life Sciences, Chemistry, Biophysics and other disciplines (case by case).

 - Two confidential letters of recommendation from instructors most familiar with your academic work.
 Recommendations must be provided directly from the instructors.
 Note that McMaster University uses the Electronic Referencing System.
 By entering the email address of your referee through the online application, the system will automatically send an e-Reference request on your behalf.
 If for some reason you are unable to use the Electronic Referencing System, you can download the Reference form here.

 - If English is not your native language, an official copy of your TOEFL score, or other evidence of competency in English.
-A minimum TOEFL score of 580 (or 237 on the computer-based TOEFL test) is required.
+A minimum TOEFL score of 600 (or 247 on the computer-based TOEFL test or IBT) is required.
+The IELTS test is a minimum score of 6.5.
 Institution Code is 0936 and Department code is 34.

 - Statement of interest in pursuing graduate studies.
 If appropriate, list on a separate sheet any research, teaching, or work experience related to your proposed area of specialization.

-- Application must be accompanied by the required $100 application fee.
-This fee is non-refundable and must be paid in Canadian dollars by means of a credit card payment or a cheque (or world money order) drawn on a Canadian bank made payable to “McMaster University“.
-Cheques (or world money order) drawn on a Canadian banks should also include a $15 processing fee for a total of $115.
+- Application must be accompanied by the required $110 application fee.
+This fee is non-refundable and must be paid in Canadian dollars by means of a credit card payment or Interac card (domestic applications) is required before applications will be processed and a valid email address.
 Exemption of application fees is available to Canadian Citizens and Permanent Residents at the discretion of the program.
 Please contact us.

 APPLICATION DUE DATE: